kutschke/DictTest/README.md

 make -j 1 VERBOSE=1 >& build.log
 ```

-Now look at the rootmap file to find the result:
+Now look at the rootmap file to see this side of the issue:
 ```
 grep header lib/libGeneral.rootmap
 ```